HarishRandhi/Color-contrast-Bookmarklet/README.md

 One click - Get All CC issues

-This is bookmark which can be added to the google chrome
+This is a bookmark which can be added to the google chrome